-As at June 30, 2018, the Company had a working capital of \$1,349,829 (March 31, 2018 - \$1,430,239).
-Working capital decreased due to cash used in operating activities of \$354,188 compared to \$168,454 for the three months ended June 2017, as well as cash used in investing activities of \$38,395 compared to \$14,000 in the comparable three months.
-Working capital decreases were offset from cash provided by financing activities of \$186,250 compared to \$36,026 in in the three months ended June 2017, which was comprised of \$200,000 (June 2017 - \$Nil) in proceeds from private placement, offset with \$13,750 (June 2017 - \$413) in share issue costs, and \$Nil (June 2017- \$40,061) in legal and agent fees and advances related to the IPO.
+As at December 31, 2018, the Company had a working capital of \$586,735 (March 31, 2018 - \$1,430,239).
+Working capital decreased due to cash used in operating activities of \$987,775 compared to \$345,571 for the comparative nine months ended December 31, 2017, as well as cash used in investing activities of \$283,161 compared to \$15,454 in the comparable nine months.
+Working capital decreases were offset from cash provided by financing activities of \$186,250 compared to cash used of \$23,207 in the comparative period, which was comprised of \$200,000 (2017 - \$76,500) in proceeds from the issuance of shares, offset with \$13,750 (2017 - \$413) in share issue costs, and \$Nil (2017 - \$99,294) in legal and agent fees and advances related to the IPO.

-The Company has granted 2,355,000 incentive stock options, of which 2,191,250 are exercisable as at June 30, 2018 to management, directors, consultants, and an advisor of the Company pursuant to the Company's stock option plan, and may receive option payments in cash related to property agreements.
+The Company has granted 2,570,000 incentive stock options, of which 2,275,000 are exercisable as at December 31, 2018 to management, directors, consultants, and an advisor of the Company pursuant to the Company's stock option plan and may receive option payments in cash related to property agreements.
 See "Risks and Uncertainties" and "Forward looking statements" in this MD&A for risks related to the Company's expectations and ability to obtain sources of funding.
 PEMC has no fixed cash payment obligations on any of it projects.
 In order to maintain its properties in good standing, the Company is required to make minimal maintenance payments; however, these can be terminated at any time without penalty once an option agreement is cancelled, or mineral title is dropped.
-There has been no change in approach to managing capital in the past twelve months and the Company believes it will have sufficient capital to fund its administrative and exploration expenditures for the next twelve months.
+There has been no change in approach to managing capital in the past twelve months and the Company believes with its current plans in place, it will have sufficient capital to fund its general and administrative functions but will need additional capital to meet its planned exploration expenditures for the next twelve months.

-The Company is not subject to externally imposed capital requirements as at June 30, 2018.
+The Company is not subject to externally imposed capital requirements as at December 31, 2018.

-As at June 30, 2018, the Company had cash of \$1,286,901.
-Management of cash balances is conducted inhouse based on internal investment guidelines.
+As at December 31, 2018, the Company had cash of \$408,548, and restricted cash of \$23,000 related to a GIC held on the Company credit card.
+Management of cash balances is conducted in-house based on internal investment guidelines.
 Cash is deposited with major Canadian financial institutions.
 Cash required for immediate operations is held in a chequing account and excess funds may be invested in accordance with the Company's capital resource objectives.